brevzin/brevzin.github.io/_posts/2024-10-19-trivial-relocation.md

 }
 ```

 This is another fairly literal translation.
 I used `is_trivially_relocatable` instead of `is_trivially_relocatable_class_type` in the first case simply because it's shorter.
+Your mileage may vary as to whether you find this more readable as a call to `none_of()` or a negated call to `any_of()`, especially for the non-static data member check.

 Onto the next one.